pranavpeter2050/community/README.md

 We are using the in-built Vue [Banner](https://quasar.dev/vue-components/banner) component to show a prompt to user to install our app on their (mobile) device.

+Not all devices will support Homescreen-installationof our app.
+So before showing the *App Install Banner* we must check if the devicce supports (PWA) app installtion.
+Read this interesting [article](https://web.dev/customize-install/#promote-installation) on *How to provide your own in-app install experience*.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.